 - In Martian Successor Nadesico, Jiro Yamada (or as he calls himself, "Gai Daigoji")note is a Hot-Blooded Real Robot pilot who thinks he's in a Super Robot series, shouting out the names of attacks from his favorite anime while in combat.
 He also serves as something of an inspiration to the rest of the cast especially when he dies during battle, even those who claim to find his behaviour annoying.

 - Love Live!
 Sunshine!!: Yoshiko Tsushima, or, as she prefers to be called, Yohane.
-She believes she is a Fallen Angel who has been cursed and banished from the heavens (but it turns out she just has extremely bad luck).
+She believes she is a Fallen Angel who has been cursed and banished from the heavens to explain why she has extremely bad luck.
+Her arc in the anime is actually about her having grown out of it and wanting to leave it behind, but being unable to because the persona was that deeply ingrained into her personality by then — it can be observed in later episodes that "Yohane" now doubles as a subtle fallback coping mechanism for nervousness.

 - The Disastrous Life of Saiki K.: Shun Kaidou is a Conspiracy Theorist who has a secret identity known as Jet-Black Wing, fighting to protect the world from the Dark Reunion.
 In actuality, it's implied that Kaidou is Obfuscating Stupidity and only keeps up the antics as an outlet because he comes from an extremely strict household with an Education Mama.